zsrobinson/blog/content/posts/future-of-computing/index.md

 ## The Future of Computing

-Do we really want this?
+Do we really want any of this?
 A future where we’re locked into a certain company’s cloud computing services?
 A future where the concept of “plug n’ plug” computing is discarded just because companies can’t squeeze a few extra dollars out of you?
 The downsides of these shared computing models are great, but if executed successfully, the advantages are massive.

 As much of the world becomes increasingly environmentally conscious, both of these methods would allow for less ewaste to be produced.
 Less chips needed to be used in the “plug n’ play” method decreases the impact of devices landing in the landfill.
 Likewise, if you no longer need cloud computing services from a specific company, this computing power can simply be allocated to another customer.